EIS-Hub/hSNN/README.md

 # Welcome to hSNN

-This is the repository for [Temporal Hierarchy in Spiking Neural Networks]( https://arxiv.org/abs/2407.18838 ).
+This is the repository for *Temporal Hierarchy in Spiking Neural Networks*.

 ## Repo Content